 WHERE ARE THE BOOKS ABOUT THE TEENAGE MALE SEXUAL EXPERIENCE?

-Most experiences of sex in YA novels are female experiences.
-There’s the notable exception such as Melvin Burgess’s Doing It, but that was precisely so notorious because no other book before had presented sex from the perspective of a teenage boy.
-As erotic and explicit and pornographic as this book is, it’s still incredibly didactic: “This is not the way you treat girls.”
+Most experiences of sex in young adult novels are female experiences.
+There’s the notable exception such as Melvin Burgess’s Doing It, mentioned above, but that was precisely so notorious because no other book before had presented sex from the perspective of a teenage boy.
+As erotic and explicit and pornographic as this book is, it’s still explicitly didactic: “This is not the way you treat girls.”

-Depending on your ideology, whether we like or not, to some extent the sex in YA literature is gendered.
+A large proportion of young adult readers are girls.
+Young adult romance skews even more female.
+Depending on your ideology, whether we like or not, to some extent the sex in young adult literature is gendered.
 A lot of the most commercial fiction seems to have the aim of tucking its girl readers into particular feminine roles — sexual and gender roles.
-For example, in YA fiction that appeals to girls, sex is emotional.
+For example, in young adult fiction that appeals to girls, sex is emotional.
 [Girls are often passive, too, waiting for boys to ask them out, not learning about themselves.]

 THE CULT OF VIRGINITY